Darkrentin/Croissant/README.md

 List of known issues that we will fix later:

 - Due to Windows limitations about window widths, the game is only playable at 100% screen scale in the Windows parameters.
-- Visual glitches and focus bugs sometimes happen on windows unfocus (ALT + TAB).
+- Visual glitches and focus bugs sometimes happen on windows unfocus (ALT + TAB), but a temporary fix is present in the Menu to reorganize the windows.

 ---